awslabs/amazon-sagemaker-workshop/Cloud9/README.md

 - Review the environment settings and click **Create environment**.
 It will take several minutes for your environment to be provisioned and prepared.

 - Once ready, your IDE will open to a welcome screen.
-Below that, you should see a terminal prompt similar to the following (you may need to scroll down to see it):
+The central panel of the IDE has two parts:  a text/code editor in the upper half, and a terminal window in the lower half.
+Below the welcome screen in the editor, you should see a terminal prompt similar to the following (you may need to scroll down below the welcome screen to see it):

 ![Terminal](./images/setup-cloud9-terminal.png)